kubermatic-labs/kkp-using-argocd/README.md

     # *.self.seed.vj1.lab.kubermatic.io
     ```
 1. Now we can create user-clusters on this master-seed cluster
+1. (only for staging letsencrypt) We need to provide the staging letsencrypt cert so that monitoring IAP components can work.
+For this, one needs to save the certificate issuer for `https://vj1.lab.kubermatic.io/dex/` from browser / openssl and insert the certificate in `dev/common/custom-ca-bundle.yaml` for the secret `letsencrypt-staging-ca-cert` under key `ca.crt` in base64 encoded format.
+Post saving the file, commit the change to git and re-apply the tag via `make push-git-tag-dev` and sync the ArgoCD App .

 #### Installation of dedicated KKP seed
 > **Note:** You can follow these steps only if you have a KKP EE license with you.
 With KKP CE licence, you can only work with one seed (which is master-seed combo above)